warmcat/lws-esp32-factory/README.md

 The user can reach it subsequently programmatically or by grounding a GPIO (ie, by a button), the default GPIO is IO14.

 The page allows you to select an AP from a scan list and give a passphrase.
+It supports four AP slots, for, eg, home and work environments, and it handles the scan and acquire of the APs.

 Once it connects, the DHCP information is shown, and it autonomously connects to a configurable server over https to check for updates.
 The user can select to have it autonomously download the update and restart.